cubuspl42/JavaFX-Graal-HelloWorld/README.md

 - Set `--delay-class-initialization-to-runtime`, so Graal doesn't try to statically initialize the graphical toolkit.
 This one has ~2600 entries (it may be too much, though).
 I just kept adding more and more until there were no more build errors...
 It was a nightmare.
 - Patch `com.sun.javafx.logging.JFRLogger`, because SVM doesn't seem to support `com.oracle.jrockit.jfr.*`.
 It's some shitty private HotSpot API (?).
 This class seems to be just a logging utility, so I provided an empty implementation.
 - Patch `com.sun.glass.ui.Application`/`com.sun.glass.ui.mac.MacApplication`, because SVM doesn't seem to support getting base class static methods via JNI reflection from the child class. (https://github.com/oracle/graal/issues/993)

+By "patching" I mean copy pasting from `javafx-src.zip`, fixing and rebuilding inside the project.
+Then you have to ensure that your project's classpath is provided before the system one.

 How to run this experiment